CPC Board Members

 Daniel Entin is the Director of the Nicholas Roerich Museum in New York City.
 Nicholas Roerich is known first and foremost as a Russian-born artist.
 His paintings, of which there are thousands around the world, explore the mythic origins, the natural beauty, and the spiritual strivings of humanity and of the world.
 Under Daniel's stewardship, the museum displays approximately two hundred of these works, and keeps them permanently on display for visitors who come from around the world.
 Indeed, for many of these visitors, the museum is a destination of great importance; the paintings speak to them of their own inner yearnings and possible fulfillment.
 For them, Roerich's paintings are a kind of teachingabout spiritual development, about culture and its role in human life, and about opportunities for the achievement of peace in a fractious world.

 Nanette Hucknall co-founded and was President of The Center for Peace through Culture from 1978 to 1990, when it was based in New York City.
 She helped form branches in Toronto, Canada, Lenox, MA, San Antonio, TX and San Francisco, CA. In 2001 she was instrumental in restarting the Center for Peace through Culture in Massachusetts, and was a member of the Board for several years before joining the Advisory Board.
-She has been a career therapist and psychotherapist 25 years and is the author of Karma, Destiny, and Your Career, which has been translated and published in four different countries.
-It recently has been made into an e-book and audiotape.
-She has also designed and facilitated many workshops over the past twenty years, including "Balancing the Feminine and Masculine," "Awakening the Intuition," "Beyond Image: The Inner and Outer You," "Sophia Unveiled," and "Challenges on the Spiritual Path."
+She has been a career therapist and psychotherapist 25 years.
+She is also the Founder and President of the Higher Self Yoga, Inc. Her published books include Karma, Destiny and Your Career, Higher Self Yoga: Books One and Two, The Rose and the Sword, and How to Live From Your Heart: Attract Loving Relationships, Access your Innate Creativity, and Overcome Blocks to Claiming Happiness.
+In addition to her work with Higher Self Yoga, Nanette has been a career therapist and psychotherapist for 25 years.

 Congressman Dennis Kucinich was a U.S. Representative, serving from 1997 to 2013 .
 He is a strong advocate for peace in the individual and social spheres, and in national and foreign policy.
 He believes that our government must develop a new broad-based approach to peaceful, non-violent conflict resolution, both domestically and abroad.
 He supports a government that will hold non-violence as an organizing principle in our society, and help to create the conditions for a more peaceful world.
 Since being elected to Congress, Kucinich has been a tireless advocate for worker rights, civil rights and human rights.
 Kucinich has authored and co-sponsored legislation to create a national health care system, preserve Social Security, lower the costs of prescription drugs, provide economic development through infrastructure improvements, abolish the death penalty, provide universal prekindergarten, create a Department of Peace, regulate genetically engineered foods, repeal the USA PATRIOT Act, and provide tax relief to working class families.